mattmaniak/pixufo/README.md

 the system resolution with the game opened may break it's rendering.

 ## Disclaimer
 Works well on Linux.
-On Windows some fonts are blended and Nebulas (Enemies) position randomization doesn't work.
+On Windows some fonts are blended and Nebulas (enemies) position randomization doesn't work.
 Really don't know why.

 ## Compilation